CiscoDevNet/terraform-provider-intersight/website/docs/r/chassis_profile.html.markdown

 * `scheduled_actions`:(Array)
 This complex property has following sub-properties:
   + `action`:(string) Name of the action to be performed on the profile.
+  + `action_qualifier`:(HashMap) - Qualifiers to control the action being triggered.
+Action qualifiers are to be specified based on the type of disruptions that an action is to be restricted to.
+For example, trigger the 'Deploy' action to only perform network and management plane configurations.
+This complex property has following sub-properties:
+    + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `proceed_on_reboot`:(bool) ProceedOnReboot can be used to acknowledge server reboot while triggering deploy/activate.
 * `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.